 As a growing ecommerce company, it can be hard to find a strong design agency to be your partner as you scale.

-Here are 7 skills that we’ve found to be crucial for success that you should look for…but might not expect.
+Here are 7 skills that we’ve found to be crucial for success that you should look for in an ecommerce design agency…but might not expect.

 1. Holistic View

 If you think design in ecommerce is just about visual design, think again.
 No matter how big or how small of a role that you plan for your agency to have, it is important that they have a holistic view of your business.
 They don’t have to DO everything, but they need to understand everything that you’re doing as a company so that they can design elements that fit.